nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_authentication.md

 | `patient/appointment.write` | Book / Cancel |Booking in an appointment |
 | `organization/slot.read` | Slot Search |Searching for available slots |

-Providers should also read the associated [Security guidance](development_api_security_guidance.html#authorisation-of-access-to-endpoints) in relation to this claim.
+Providers should also read the associated [Security guidance](development_api_security_guidance.html#authorisation-of-access-to-endpoints) GP Connect documentation in relation to this claim, for UEC booking (Care Connect) the same guidance applies.

 ---